drowe67/freedv-gui/USER_MANUAL.md

 FreeDV 700E was developed in December 2020 using lessons learned from on air operation of 700C and 700D.
 A variant of 700D, it uses a shorter frame size (80ms) to reduce latency and sync time.
 It is optimised for fast fading channels channels with up to 4Hz Doppler spread and 6ms delay spread.
 FreeDV 7000E uses the same 700 bit/s codec as FreeDV 700C and 700D.
 It requires about 3dB more power than 700D, but can operate reliably on fast fading channels.

 The 700E release also includes optional compression (clipping) of the 700D an 700E transmit waveforms to reduce the Peak to Average Power Ratio to about 4dB.
 For example a 100W PEP transmitter can be driven to about 40W RMS.
 This is an improvement of 6dB over previous releases of FreeDV 700D.
 Before enabling the clipper make sure your transmitter is capable of handling sustained high average power without damage.

 Clipping can be enabled via Tools-Options.

+On good channels with high SNR clipping may actually reduce the SNR of the received signal.
+This is intentional - we are adding some pre-distortion in order to increase the RMS power.
+Forward error correction (FEC) will clean up any errors introduced by clipping, and on poor channels the benefits of increased signal power outwiegh the slight reduction in SNR on good channels.

 ### FreeDV 2020